-(f) Cash and cash equivalents
+(g) Cash and cash equivalents

-For the purposes of these statements, cash and cash equivalents comprise cash balances and call deposits with banks or financial institutions.
+For the purposes of these statements, cash and cash equivalents comprise cash balances and call deposits with banks or financial institutions which have no more than 90 day maturity.

-(g) Trade and other receivables
+(h) Trade and other receivables

 Trade and other receivables include amounts due from customers for goods sold and services performed in the ordinary course of business.

 Trade and other receivables also include film assistance loans issued to production companies.

 These loans have fixed periods and are subject to an interest rate of 50% of the 90 day Bank Bill Swap Rate.